These Instant Pot Cilantro Lime Shredded Chicken Tacos are so delicious – they've got less than 10 ingredients and are ready in 30 minutes!

 - Coleslaw mix – coleslaw mix or just chopped cabbage would work instead.

-- Cheese – use your favourite type of shredded cheese like Tex Mex or Monterey Jack.
+- Cheese – use your favourite type of cheese like feta or shredded Tex Mex or Monterey Jack.

 - Salsa – use fresh tomatoes, pico de gallo or any salsa of your choice.